lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 `getInitialRefSlot()` is replaced by `getInitialTimestamp()`, and `getChainConfig()` is dropped because frame math no longer depends on chain config.
 All in-protocol consumers of these methods are updated to the timestamp-based interface in this release.

+**Note — external consumers.** These two functions are public view methods that out-of-protocol integrations (block explorers, dashboards, indexers, analytics, third-party contracts) may read.
+Removing them is a breaking ABI change beyond Lido's own codebase, so before removal it requires dedicated research to enumerate external dependents and an advance announcement so integrators can move to the timestamp-based equivalents.
+If that research surfaces hard external dependencies that cannot migrate in time, retaining the two methods as thin read-only compatibility shims should be reconsidered rather than removing them outright.

 ##### Events and Errors

 All events and custom errors that reference `refSlot`, `slot`, `epoch`, `epochsPerFrame`, `fastLaneLengthSlots`, or `initialEpoch` must be updated to their timestamp-based equivalents.
 Off-chain services that parse these events (oracle daemons, indexers, monitoring tools) will require corresponding updates before or at the time of contract upgrading.